visgl/deck.gl-community/docs/modules/graph-gl/api-reference/layout.md

 # Layout

-Use one of the layouts provided by react-graph-gl.
-Right now react-graph-gl provides D3-Force and Simple layout for basic usage.
+Use one of the layouts provided by react-graph-layers.
+Right now react-graph-layers provides D3-Force and Simple layout for basic usage.

 ## SimpleLayout
 Please see [here](/docs/api-reference/simple-layout).